Hiram "Doc" Jones: US Air Force

-After joining in 1969, Jones spent that May through July 1985 as a Protestant chaplain at Kincheloe, Andrews, Kalkar Kaserne, Bergstrom, and Maxwell Air Force Bases.
+After joining in 1969, Jones spent that May through July 1985 as a chaplain at Kincheloe, Andrews, Kalkar Kaserne, Bergstrom, and Maxwell Air Force Bases.
 From July 1985 – July 1991, Jones served in the office of the command chaplain for Pacific Air Forces (at Hickam Air Force Base) and Air Training Command (at Randolph Air Force Base).
 After a two-year stint as the senior chaplain at Bolling Air Force Base, Jones was the command chaplain for United States Air Forces in Europe (at Ramstein Air Base) and Air Combat Command (at Langley Air Force Base) from June 1993 – June 1997.

 In June 1997, Jones was made the Deputy Chief of Chaplains of the United States Air Force and assigned to Washington, D.C.
 In that capacity at the turn of the 21st century, when USA Today made news reporting on Wiccan airmen at a South Carolina Air Force base, Deputy Chief Jones told the investigating US senator—Strom Thurmond—that, "if you can tell us what religion America's religious freedom doesn't cover, we won't let them practice it."

 Jones retired from the Air Force on 1 December 1999.
 Among the awards and decorations earned by General Jones were an Air Force Distinguished Service Medal, a Legion of Merit, eight Meritorious Service Medals, an Air Force Commendation Medal, three Air Force Outstanding Unit Awards, two Air Force Organizational Excellence Awards, and a National Defense Service Medal.